-Pursuant to Executive Order 13175, this proposed rule was developed after meaningful consultation and collaboration with the tribal representative on the Council who has agreed with the proposed action.
-None of the provisions in this proposed rule apply to tribal vessels operating in tribal usual and accustomed fishing areas.
+Pursuant to Executive Order 13175, this final rule was developed after meaningful consultation and collaboration with the tribal representative on the Council who has agreed with the final rule.
+None of the provisions in this final rule apply to tribal vessels operating in tribal usual and accustomed fishing areas.

-This proposed rule does not contain policies with Federalism or "takings" implications as those terms are defined in E.O.
+This final rule does not contain policies with Federalism or "takings" implications as those terms are defined in E.O.
 13132 and E.O.
 12630, respectively.